-(iv) Student must complete the learning preparation tasks.
+(iv) Student must complete all set learning preparation tasks.

 A student who fails to attend a recess/lunch detention will move to Step 2 of the Student Management Plan immediately.
-(This plan is outlined on p.
-16-19 of the Student Diary.)
+(This plan is outlined in the Student Diary.)

 A student who fails to complete learning preparation three times per term in a particular subject will then move to Step 2 of the Student Management Plan.